DiogoSantoss/ctf-writeups/lab3/pickles_in_a_seri(al)ous_race.md

 pickled = pickle.dumps(FlagGrabber())
 ```
-From the source cited above, we can see that the `__reduce__` function is called when the object is deserialized and leads to remote code execution.
+From the source cited above, we can see that the `__reduce__` function is called when the object is deserialized and leads to the execution of `cmd` in the server.
-The problem is that the script doesn't serialize the user input but the `Note` object
+The problem is that the script in `CLASSY_MODE` doesn't serialize the user input but the `Note` object
 ```python
 note = pickle.loads(note_content)
 print(note)